Order by phone:

 Router installation

 Setting up your Virgin Media Hubs shouldn't be difficult and, unless you need to have a line installed, you'll be able to do this yourself.
 It's estimated this should take you around 30 minutes.
-There are clear instructions online, should you need them.
+There are clear, quickstart instructions online, should you need them.
 If you do need technical support, you'll be able to make use of Live Chat, or call between 8am-9pm on weekdays, or 8am-6pm at the weekend.

 There’s a massive choice of bundles that allow you to add premium TV services, a phone line with inclusive calls, and even mobile broadband and phone combos.